gutocarvalho/puppet-puppetagent/README.md

 Augeas resource type is used to change parameters inside the puppet.conf.

-## 2. Development information

-This module was developed using

-- Puppet 4.10.1
-- Hiera 5
-- CentOS 7
-- Vagrant 1.9
-  - box: gutocarvalho/centos7x64

-## 3. OSes Supported
+## Supported Platforms

-This module was tested under these Oses
+This module was tested under these platforms

-- CentOS 5, 6 and 7
+- CentOS 6 and 7
 - Debian 7 and 8
 - Ubuntu 14.04 and 16.04

 Tested only in X86_64 arch.

-## 4. PreReq
+## Requirements

+### Pre-Reqs

-You need internet to install packages, or at least a local mirror.
+You need internet to install packages.

 You should configure your hostname properly.